KTH/skog/docs/02-skog-context.md

 Finally, the middleware should return a response.
 In our case we are not manipulating the response, so we just need to return the value returned by the next middleware chain, so the value returned by `NextResponse.next`.

-Luckily, `runWithSkogContext` will return the value returned by its callback.
+Luckily, `runWithSkogContext` will return the value returned by the function passed.
 In our case: `runWithSkogContext` returns what is returned by `NextResponse.next`.

 ```ts
 import { NextResponse } from "next/server";